SheshanVerma/KryptoNote/README.md

 # KryptoNote
-Encrypting and Decrypting the code
+SHESHANVERMA.Encrypting and Decrypting the code